MY RECOVERY ARMOR INSPIRATIONAL CHRISTIAN JEWELRY, CANDLES, T-SHIRTS AND SIGNS

 As a child, I was raised to judge everyone.
 I was taught to think that I was better than most.
 People that put others down have low self worth and they create what is called false pride.
 Today I understand that I am no more and no less.
 I try to remind myself each and everyday to not objectify or put others down and to understand that we are all an equal part of the same family and that we are all children of GOD!

-STOP NEGATIVE SELF TALK - Listen To This Everyday - YouTube Research shows that the brain will change after time.
+Military Psychologist On How To Stop Negative Self-Talk - YouTube Research shows that the brain will change after time.
 I have to retrain the way I think about myself and others.
 I often ask myself "Am I trying to not act out or am I trying to stay sober ?"
 There are many pieces of armor in my arsenal and I have to use them each and every day to see results.
 It's like an athlete trying to get stronger or faster, it will only happen with daily training over a long period of time.
 To maintain his strength, he must continue to hit the gym daily.

 We Asked A Therapist How To Stop People-Pleasing | Bustle - YouTube During my first month in recovery, I was starting to feel all of these emotions that I had buried for most of my life.
 I was told that this was progress and part of the process of healing.
 It was scary to feel these changes and I didn't know how to deal with them.
 I started to find out who I really was and I was liking the new person much more then I liked the old one.
 I did not need to try and fit in all the time and my need to have everyone accept me started to diminish